robdahn/boney/README.md

 # Boney
-This is the Boney toolbox, an extension to [SPM12](http://www.fil.ion.ucl.ac.uk/spm/software/spm12/) and its [CAT12](http://www.neuro.uni-jena.de/cat) toolbox, supporting the extraction of additional measurements related to the bone and head structure.
+This is the Boney toolbox, an extension to [SPM12](http://www.fil.ion.ucl.ac.uk/spm/software/spm12/) and its [CAT12](http://www.neuro.uni-jena.de/cat) toolbox, supporting the extraction of measurements related to the bone and head structure.
 It is developed by *Polona Kalc* and *Robert Dahnke* and is a free but copyright software, distributed under the terms of the <em>[GNU General Public License](http://www.gnu.org/licenses/gpl-2.0.html)</em> as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 If you find any bugs, please report them to <polona.kalc@med.uni-jena.de> or <robert.dahnke@uni-jena.de>.

 ## Introduction
-As Ingmar Bergman posited in The Seventh Seal: *'A skull is more interesting than a naked woman.'* Yet the neuroimaging community has continued to strip the skull and discard the relevant information hidden in the layers of the head tissue.
+As Ingmar Bergman posited in The Seventh Seal: *'A skull is more interesting than a naked woman.'* Yet the neuroimaging community has continued to strip the skull and discard the relevant information hidden in the layers of the head tissues.
-The cranium is the most proximate bone tissue to the brain, and recent studies suggest an intensive bidirectional communication of bones and the brain, and the implication of the bone metabolism in mood, cognition, and energy metabolism ([1]Guntur and Rosen 2012; Khrimian et al. 2017; Nakamura, Imaoka, and Takeda 2021; Obri et al. 2018; Oury et al. 2013; Rousseaud et al. 2016).
-Furthermore, low bone mineral density (BMD) has been associated to an increased risk of Alzheimer's disease (refs).
+The increasing interest in the bone-brain crosstalk suggests the implication of the bone metabolism in mood, cognition, energy metabolism, etc. ([Khrimian et al. 2017](10.1084/jem.20171320); [Nakamura, Imaoka, and Takeda 2021](https://doi.org/10.1080/00207454.2020.1770247) ; [Obri et al. 2018](10.1038/nrendo.2017.181); [Rousseaud et al. 2016](https://doi.org/10.1515/hmbci-2016-0030)).
+Furthermore, low bone mineral density (BMD)/osteoporosis has been associated to an increased risk of Alzheimer's disease ([Kostev, Hadji, and Jacob 2018](https://doi.org/10.3233/JAD-180569); [Zhang et al. 2022](https://doi.org/10.1016/j.jamda.2022.07.012); [Xiao et al. 2023](10.1212/WNL.0000000000207220)).
-However, the bone mineral density measure is typically not available in open-access brain-imaging databases, such as IXI, ADNI, AIBL, OASIS, etc. We therefore present proxy measures for head BMD estimation and head skin-fold thickness that can be used as an additional information ........
+However, the bone mineral density measures are typically not available in open-access brain-imaging databases, such as IXI, ADNI, AIBL, OASIS, etc. We therefore decided to extract a proxy measure for head BMD from the skull.

 ## Quick method